- Profit or Loss From Business

 Standard mileage rate.

-The business standard mileage rate for 2016 is 54 cents per mile.
+The business standard mileage rate for 2019 increased to 58 cents per mile.

 Sharing Economy Tax Center.

-Schedule A (Form 1040) to deduct interest, taxes, and casualty losses not related to your business.
+Schedule A (Form 1040 or 1040-SR) to deduct interest, taxes, and casualty losses not related to your business.

-Schedule E (Form 1040) to report rental real estate and royalty income or (loss) that is not subject to self-employment tax.
+Schedule E (Form 1040 or 1040-SR) to report rental real estate and royalty income or (loss) that is not subject to self-employment tax.

-Schedule J (Form 1040) to figure your tax by averaging your farming or fishing income over the previous 3 years.
+Schedule J (Form 1040 or 1040-SR) to figure your tax by averaging your farming or fishing income over the previous 3 years.
 Doing so may reduce your tax.

-Schedule SE (Form 1040) to pay self-employment tax on income from any trade or business.
+Schedule SE (Form 1040 or 1040-SR) to pay self-employment tax on income from any trade or business.